ibm-cloud-docs/assistant/expression-language.md

   Both formats evaluate to `So you want to go to Kennedy Airport...' in the response.

 - Expressions like `@airport:(JFK)` or `@airport.contains('JFK')` always refer to the **value** of the entity (`JFK` in this example).
 - To be more restrictive about which terms are identified as airports in the input when fuzzy matching is enabled, you can specify this expression in a node condition, for example: `@airport && @airport.confidence > 0.7`.
-The node will only execute if the service is 70% confident that the input text contains an airport reference.
+The node will only execute if your assistant is 70% confident that the input text contains an airport reference.

 In this example, the user input is *Are there places to exchange currency at JFK, Logan, and O'Hare?*